enebella/Enebella-/README.md

 # Enebella-
-New and eager to learn
+New and eager to learn,
-hopefully in the next few weeks id be a pro ha!
+hopefully in the next few weeks i'd be a pro ha!